Meet The Dog Trainers!

-Jo, the lead trainer, has been training dogs on a professional level for 6 years.
+Jo has been training dogs on a professional level since 2013.
 She has worked with hundreds of dogs of varying ages and breeds and can apply these previous experiences to provide you with excellent coaching.
 She loves coaching people to train their dogs!

 She is actively competing in both agility and K9 Nose Work®.
-Her competition experiece will bring you an insiders vew into the competitive sport of K9 Nose Work® ensuring you are prepared for your journey.
+Her competition experience will bring you an insider’s view into the competitive sport of K9 Nose Work® ensuring you are prepared for your journey.

 Meet the Interns!